Optional QualityA filter that specifies a quality bar for how much filtering is done to identify faces.

 reasons.
 Some examples are an object that's misidentified as a face, a face that's too blurry,

 or a face with a pose that's too extreme to use.
-If you specify NONE
+If you specify NONE, no

 To use quality filtering, the collection you are using must be associated with version 3 of the face model or higher.